prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

 6. Install composer (`sudo apt install composer`) and run `composer install` in the project folder.

-7. In your browser visit the site `netA/`
+7. In your browser visit the site `netA/`.
+If the page is served without _Forbidden_ or _Not Found_ erros, skip these steps and continue setting up the database in step 11.

-8. Not working?
-Check apache2's status for errors with
+8. Check apache2's status for errors with

         apachectl -S